Helping better thanks to research

 Development and sale of platelet lysate (hPL)

 Research was conducted within TReC to develop platelet lysate (or Human Platelet Lysate, hPL) from platelet concentrates. hPL contains a rich mix of growth factors, cytokines and other bioactive molecules that stimulate cell growth, regeneration and tissue repair.
 This makes it therefore ideally suited as a xeno-free supplement for (stem) cell culture in cell therapy production, among others.
 The development of our hPL allows the Belgian Red Cross-Flanders to make optimal use of all donations, thereby making an additional contribution to improved patient care.
 The research results made it possible to determine an optimal preparation procedure of hPL.
-In collaboration with the Transfusion Innovation Center (TInC), the research was translated into a product that will be made available to interested parties.
+In collaboration with the Transfusion Innovation Centre (TInC), the research was translated into a product that will be made available to interested parties.
 Interested in testing?
 You can request the hPL on this page.

-Third pillar research
+Third sector research